rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 ```

 We use the `rand::thread_rng()` function to get a copy of the random number
-generator, which is local to the particular [thread][concurrency] of execution
+generator, which is local to the particular thread of execution
 we’re in.
 Because we put `use rand::Rng` above, the random number generator has
 a `gen_range()` method available.
 This method takes two numbers as arguments
 and generates a random number between them.
 It’s inclusive on the lower bound
 but exclusive on the upper bound, so we need `1` and `101` to ask for a number
 ranging from one to a hundred.

-[concurrency]: concurrency.html

 The second line prints out the secret number.
 This is useful while
 we’re developing our program to let us easily test it out, but we’ll be